JWiley/MonashHonoursStatistics/IntroR.md

 and paste from the console) and raise these on the class discussion boards if you are stuck.
 Note that you will not be using any of these right now.
 Just try to run it so everything is installed and ready to go.

-Posting problems and errors to the discussion forum also will help us troubleshoot so that in later weeks when we present analyses, you have a fully functioning `R` on your system.
+Please Post problems and errors to the discussion forum also will help us troubleshoot so that in later weeks when we present analyses, you have a fully functioning `R` on your system.